Semi-device-independently characterizing quantum temporal correlations

-Quantum mechanics features correlations between spatially separated systems that are stronger than attainable in physical systems following classical laws.
-Bell's theorem ~\cite{Bell64} limits correlations that classical local- hidden-variable models can exhibit.
-This feature of quantum mechanics, also referred to as \emph{non-locality}~\cite{Brunner14}, is not only the defining feature that sets apart quantum from classical mechanics, it can also be exploited in technological-minded applications.
-Notably, it can be used in new modes of quantum certification that do not require any (possibly unwarranted) assumptions on the underlying states nor on the measurements involved.
-In such \emph{device-independent} (DI) quantum certification~\cite{Acin07,Scarani12,Brunner14}, interestingly, data alone can be seen as being sufficient to certify properties.
-Along \je{this} line of thought, randomness certification~\cite{Pironio10}, entanglement verification~\cite{Liang15,Baccari17} and estimation \cite{Moroder13}, quantum state cerification~\cite{Yang14}, steerability witnessing \cite{CBLC16,CBLC18}, and measurement incompatibility certification \cite{CMBC2021} have all been obtained through the observed non-local correlations only and no assumption has to be made on the shared quantum state nor the measurement involved.
+Bell's theorem~\cite{Bell64} limits correlations that classical local- hidden-variable models exhibits.
+This feature of quantum mechanics, referred to as \emph{non-locality}~\cite{Brunner14}, is not only the defining feature that sets apart quantum from classical mechanics, but also exploited in technological-minded applications.
+Notably, it can be used in new modes of quantum certification not requiring any (possibly unwarranted) assumptions on the states nor on the measurements.
+In such \emph{device-independent} (DI) quantum certification~\cite{Acin07,Scarani12,Brunner14,BenchmarkingReview}, interestingly, data alone can be seen as being sufficient to certify properties.
+Along \je{this} line of thought, randomness certification~\cite{Pironio10}, entanglement verification~\cite{Liang15,Baccari17} and estimation \cite{Moroder13}, quantum state cerification~\cite{Yang14}, steerability witnessing \cite{CBLC16,CBLC18}, and measurement incompatibility certification \cite{CMBC2021} have all been obtained through the observed non-local correlations only and no assumption is made on the shared quantum state nor the measurement involved.
 The \emph{Navascu{\'e}s-Pironio-Ac{\'i}n} hierarchy~\cite{NPA,NPA2008,Doherty08,Moroder13} -- \je{building on earlier work~\cite{Doherty04,Hierarchies}} -- has been \je{a key} tool in these efforts.
-The framework of device independence is compelling, in that one learns about properties of quantum systems without having to make assumptions about the devices with which these properties are being assessed.
+The framework of device independence is compelling, in that one learns about properties of quantum systems without making assumptions about the devices with which these properties are being assessed.